AlexsLemonade/OpenPBTA-analysis/analyses/copy_number_consensus_call/README.md

   * Note that if there is more than one original CNV call corresponding to a given consensus CNV from a given caller, the information for each of the CNV calls will be comma separated.
   * In the example output above column 6 of line 4 contains `103511784:103541532:3,103543140:103563240:3` which means 2 CNVs called by FreeC helped to make up the **consensus** CNV on line 4.
 One has the start and end coordinates of `103511784:103541532` **on the same chromosome** and has a copy number of `3` and another has the coordinates `103543140:103563240` and has a copy number of `3`.
 * Column 7 is the CNVtype.
-In this case, it is either DUP or DEL
+This will be one of DUP or DEL, corresponding to duplications or deletions, respectively.
+Note that this does not describe the number of copies, only the direction of the copy number change.
 * Column 8 is the Sample name
 * Column 9 contains the name of of the files (`manta-cnvkit` `manta-freec` `cnvkit-freec`) that made up the **consensus** CNV.